Ryucoin/neovm-utils/docs/oep8.md

 #### Get Balance

 Gets the balance for the given `address` of the given `OEP8` token with a `tokenId`.
-Returns the hex representation.
+Returns the decimal representation.

 ``` swift
 func getBalance(address: String, tokenId: Int) -> String